Below you will find information and advice on bulky waste, estate inspections, bin stores and more.

 Furthermore, fly-tipping is a criminal offence and must be reported to the police on the non-emergency telephone number 101.
 If you see anyone dumping rubbish, please report it.
 Please place your rubbish securely in plastic bags and in wheelie bins (where provided).
 Carelessly discarded rubbish attracts pests including cockroaches, rats, foxes and other vermin.
 Where pests arise in common parts, you may be charged through your service charge for us to deal with the pest control.

 We have contracts in place to cover communal cleaning and gardening.
 You can log in to MyMoat to report check the scheduled dates for cleaning and gardening in your area, report service issues or raise queries.

 Where we do not own the land your home is built on, a managing agent may have been appointed to deliver cleaning and grounds maintenance services and communal repairs.
 The frequency and service may differ from the usual standard, so please call us on 0300 323 0011 for more information.

 We aim to redecorate the exterior and communal areas every five to seven years, depending on their condition.
 The work is done to keep the building in good condition, to maintain the value of your home and to keep repairs to a minimum.
 Other external areas in the maintenance cycle include windows, front doors, internal communal walls, doors, ceilings, gates, fencing and external walls.
 We will write to inform you if any major external decoration is due to take place on properties in your area.

 Estate inspections are conducted monthly, bi-monthly or quarterly by your Neighbourhood Services Manager for all communal areas, offering a regular opportunity to review the cleanliness and condition of communal areas.
 If you have specific concerns or want to provide feedback, then you are welcome to join us on inspections.
 The dates can be found on MyMoat.
-The estate inspection reports will also be uploaded to the website for customers to view.
+The estate inspection reports are available on request by emailing firstname.lastname@example.org.